Top Amazing Fun Facts About Lion In 2022

 The habitat of the Asiatic lion includes dry savannah forests and deciduous scrub forest

-Some more reasons why is lion an amazing animal
+Some more reasons why the lion is an amazing animal

 They are also a bit lazy and can sleep over 20 hours a day.
 At this rate, they might leave pandas and sloths behind!
 They can be active at any time but their activity usually increases at dusk.